AGLeague/agl-backend/README.md

 #### PASSWORD
 This is a password used to access the admin apis that do the initial data load.

 It's provided to the apis as a query parameter as a get request, to make it easier to get going.
-It should eventually be updated to read from a request header.
+Once I've got the server more stable, this should be updated to read from a request header, instead of a query parameter.

 ### Running the server